WinVector/Examples/SparkTips/replyr/replyrExamples.md

 Why should [R](https://www.r-project.org) users try [`replyr`](https://CRAN.R-project.org/package=replyr)?
 Because it lets you take a number of common working patterns and apply them to remote data (such as databases or [`Spark`](https://spark.apache.org)).

-For example: `replyr` allows users to use the following functions on `Spark` data similar to how they are used on local `data.frame`s.
+`replyr` allows users to work with `Spark` data similar to how they work with local `data.frame`s.
 Some key capability gaps remedied by `replyr` include:

 -   Summarizing data: `replyr_summary()`.
 -   Binding tables by row: `replyr_bind_rows()`.